Vindelev Hoard: Description

 The treasure contains a total of 23 finds, which are labeled X1 to X23 in the literature.
-In addition to four Roman coins and sixteen gold bracteates, some of which are unusually large with a diameter of almost 14 cm, the gold fittings of a scabbard were also found.
+In addition to four Roman coins and sixteen gold bracteates (a type of flat, thin, single-sided gold medal worn as jewelry), some of which are unusually large with a diameter of almost 14 cm, the gold fittings of a scabbard were also found.
 The bracteates and the Roman solidi each have a decorative edge and in some cases magnificently decorated eyelets so that they could be used as pendants.

-Nine of the bracteates are so-called A-type bracteates, which show one or, more rarely, two male busts in profile.
+Nine of the bracteates are A-type bracteates, which show one or, more rarely, two male busts in profile.
 Five bracteates (X4, X7, X11, X13 and X17) belong to the C-type, in which a horse and sometimes other animals or figures are depicted next to or below the male bust.
 Most of the bracteates have runic inscriptions, although these have only been partially interpreted to date.

 Bracteate X9, 10.3 cm in size, with matchbox for size comparison; the two holes were used to attach a fitting to repair the crack that had already appeared during the period of use.

 The bracteates are exceptionally large.
 Together, the thirteen pieces weigh 576 g, as much as a hundred bracteates from earlier finds.
 At almost 14 cm in diameter, X10 is the largest known bracteate and four more of the Vindelever bracteates, X17, X20, X9 and X19, are among the ten largest specimens ever found.
 The central images, which have the same diameter of around 3 cm as previously known comparable pieces, are often surrounded by several concentric rows of stamped, sometimes figurative decorations.
 The eyelets are also consistently more splendid and produced with more elaborate goldsmithing than on almost all other comparable pieces found to date.

 The damage to some of the finds is due to the fact that the deposition site was later ploughed, crushing the thin gold discs lying just below the surface.
 The largest bracteates, on the other hand, had been rolled up or folded before deposition.
 Unprofessional repairs, some with soldered patches, some with riveted fittings, on several bracteates indicate damage during the period of use.

 To avoid having to unfold the bracteates, they were scanned at the 3D Imaging Center of Danmarks Tekniske Universitet using computer tomography and the resulting data was used to digitally unfold and make them legible.